DataDog/hiring-engineers/answers_Russell_Hill.md

 # Collecting Metrics:
 * Add tags in the Agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
 >Answer I was having issues with the Ubuntu agent getting to the datadog.yaml to edit with permission denieds and I was using a new laptop at home so a lot of settings weren't playing ball with the VM terminal, so I switched to the Windows agent editor and this was much quicker and very easy to use.
+This is often the best way to work around issues while onsite with customers.
+You can spend time and resolve the issue at a later date but getting things moving along within the time alotted is often best for the customer.

 <img src="https://github.com/Rusk-Hill/Datadogscreenshots/blob/master/setting%20tagwingui.JPG" />

+>here are the tags from the hostmap screen

 <img src="https://github.com/Rusk-Hill/Datadogscreenshots/blob/master/HostmapTags.JPG" >

 * Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.

+>I have installed MongoDB on my Windows machine.

 * Create a custom Agent check that submits a metric named my_metric with a random value between 0 and 1000.